sefinek24/Sefinek-Blocklist-Collection/README.md

 ### ⏰ Can I create a Pull Request and add a false positive to the whitelist?
 Of course, you can definitely create such a pull request.
 Remember to follow the required syntax!
-You can find it at the very top of the [whitelists/main.txt](https://github.com/sefinek24/Sefinek-Blocklist-Collection/blob/main/whitelists/main.txt#L10) file
+You can find it at the very top of the [whitelists/main.txt](https://github.com/sefinek24/Sefinek-Blocklist-Collection/blob/main/whitelists/main.txt#L10) file.

 ## 📥 Update frequency